PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 ## Printing a JSON Report

-PHP_CodeSniffer can output an JSON report to allow you to parse the output easily and use the results in your own scripts.
+PHP_CodeSniffer can output an JSON report to allow you to parse the output and use the results in your own scripts.
 To print a JSON report, use the `--report=json` command line argument.
 The output will look like this:

 ```bash
 $ phpcs --report=json /path/to/code